sparverius/ats-acc/README.md

     smaller utilities (similar to haskells 'cabal').

 	######  Future Additions ::
+	* Give 'hints' for how to resolve certain errors.
+	* Have a scale for levels of verbosity
+	  - one could remove all of the precise information (i.e. tag numbers and such)

     	* 'describe' : a utility to describe a particular error message

 	    * option to print only first error